Computational Methods for Music, Media, and Minds REU

 Computational Methods for Understanding Music, Media, and Minds

-These are some of the questions that students will investigate in our REU: Computational Methods for Understanding Music, Media, and Minds.
-They will explore an exciting, interdisciplinary research area that combines machine learning, audio engineering, music theory, and cognitive science.
-Each student will be mentored by two or more faculty members drawn from Computer Science, Electrical and Computer Engineering, Brain and Cognitive Science, the program in Digital Media Studies, and the Eastman School of Music.
+These are some of the questions that students will investigate in our summer REU: Computational Methods for Understanding Music, Media, and Minds.
+Over ten weeks, students will explore an exciting, interdisciplinary research area that combines artificial intelligence, music, statistics, and cognitive science.
+Students will be supported with funding from the National Science Foundation and mentored by faculty members drawn from Computer Science, Brain and Cognitive Sciences, Music Theory, and Public Health.

 You are eligible to apply if:

 - You are a 1st, 2nd, or 3rd year full-time undergraduate student at a college or university.

 - You are a U.S. citizen or hold a green card as a permanent resident.